-Inverter generators may be one of the most essential tools for your home safety plan.
-In the event of a natural disaster, the extra power produced by this type of portable generator can provide a safety net and boost household morale by keeping your refrigerator running, your lights on, and ensuring you have plenty of juice to power your electronics and entertainment equipment.
-It can do all this while hardly being noticed—even at full electrical load.
+Portable generators are one of the most important tools in a home safety plan for when power outages occur.
+In the event of a natural disaster, the backup power produced by a generator can keep your refrigerator and air conditioner running, the lights on, and other electronics running.
+It can do all this while hardly being noticed, even at full electrical load.

 Inverter generators use a computer-controlled inverter to provide usable power.
 This makes inverter generators lighter, quieter, and more efficient than open-framed models.
 The addition of an inverter ensures less fluctuation in the current of the power generated, somewhat like a regulator.
-This inverted current is considered “clean electricity,” which is important for safely charging sensitive devices—handheld electronics like phones and laptops especially.
+This inverted current is considered “clean electricity,” which is important for safely charging sensitive devices, especially handheld electronics like phones and laptops.

-- BEST OVERALL: Champion 3400 Watt Dual Fuel Generator
+- BEST OVERALL: Champion Power Equipment 3400-Watt Inverter Generator

 Wattage should be the most critical factor as you shop.
 Inverter generators, like their open-framed counterparts, come in different wattage ratings.
-The higher the wattage rating, the more power they’ll be able to produce.
+The higher the wattage rating, the higher the power output.
 Higher wattages usually mean larger, more expensive units, so here’s a guide to choosing the right size for your needs:

 - Heavy-duty (powering an entire home, powering a welder, etc.): 4,500+ watts

 A compact portable generator may be feasible if you’re only using it to power a radio or a small refrigerator.
 However, you’ll have less flexibility for plugging in other devices with a low-wattage model.
 A case could be made that generators under 2,000 watts aren’t worth the investment.